mcendu/ommtutorial/CONTRIBUTING.md

 recommended line length for documentation, by Python standards; here, it is extended to all Markdown files.

+**Do not hyphenate text.** The website would do it automatically for readers, and doing so manually would result in extra hyphens on the web page, breaking user experience.

 ## Emphasis

 **Use asterisks (`*`) to emphasize text.** To make a text italic, use